Cubs vs. Pirates Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has 74 hits with 13 doubles, two triples, seven home runs, 36 walks and 31 RBI.
-He's also stolen four bases.
+- Dansby Swanson has 13 doubles, two triples, seven home runs, 36 walks and 31 RBI (74 total hits).
+He's also swiped four bases.

 Swanson Recent Games